Lemoncode/svelte-workshop/05-context/README.md

 </script>
 ```

-- Now let's go for the display name component, since we are using an
-  store things get easier.
+- Now let's go for the display name component, since we are using a store things get easier.

 _./src/name-component/name-display.svelte_